Lalrinliana Sailo

 Lalrinliana Sailo is a Bharatiya Janata Party politician from Mizoram.
-He has been elected in Mizoram Legislative Assembly election in 2018 from Chalfilh as candidate of Mizo National Front.
-He is former speaker of Mizoram Legislative Assembly.Prior to this, he served as the Health Minister during the Congress reign and had already been elected as an MLA even before that.
+He was elected in the 2018 Mizoram Legislative Assembly election from Chalfilh as a candidate of the Mizo National Front.
+He is a former speaker of Mizoram Legislative Assembly.
+Prior to this, he served as Health Minister during the Congress' reign and had already been elected as an MLA even before that.
 He is one of the most well-known political figures in Mizoram.
 He joined the BJP on 12 October 2023.